lapouez3/lapouez3/README.md

-### Hi there ðŸ‘‹
+### Hi there

 I'm an independent software developer focused on cloud infrastructure, automation, and backend systems.

 #### What I do
 - Cloud infrastructure management and provisioning (Hetzner, Linode, DigitalOcean)
 - Server automation with Python and Bash
-- Self-hosted services â€” mail servers, monitoring, CI/CD
+- Self-hosted services - mail servers, monitoring, CI/CD
 - Backend APIs with Node.js and Python

 #### Tech Stack